Ruglon/test-framework-playwright/README.markdown

   - Verify `@Feature` and `@Description` annotations in `ElementsTest.java` or `MinimalPlaywrightApiTest.java`.
   - Run with debug: `mvn clean test -Dgroups=ui -X`.

+- **GitHub Pages 404 Error**:
+  - The Allure report is hosted at `https://ruglon.github.io/test-framework-playwright/`.
+If you encounter a 404 error:
+    - **Verify Settings**:
+      - Go to **Settings** > **Pages**.
+      - Ensure the source is set to “GitHub Actions.”
+    - **Check Build Logs**:
+      - Go to the **Actions** tab and look for the `pages-build-deployment` workflow.
+      - If it failed, view the logs for errors.
+    - **Repository Visibility**:
+      - If private, ensure you have a GitHub Pro, Team, or Enterprise plan for GitHub Pages.
+      - Or make the repository public temporarily to test.
+    - **Temporary Solution**:
+      - Download the `allure-report` artifact from the workflow run and view it locally while GitHub Pages is being fixed.
+    - **Contact Support**:
+      - If the issue persists, contact GitHub Support at `https://support.github.com/contact` with your repository details and workflow logs.

 ## Contributing
 1. Fork the repository.
 2. Create a feature branch: `git checkout -b feature-name`.